Global Travel

 Fringe Festival & Edinburgh, Scotland (Grades 9-11)

-NOTE: This trip will have an on-campus ExTerm component, and travel will take place in August 2025.
+(NOTE: This trip will have an on-campus ExTerm component.
 Students are strongly encouraged to work in the Spring theatre production to prepare.
+Because the trip takes place following graduation, members of the Class of 2025 are not eligible.)

 Every August, 25,000 artists from roughly 180 countries converge on the Medieval capital of Scotland for the Edinburgh Fringe Festival, transforming it into the third largest ticketed event in the world (right behind the Olympics and the World Cup!).